Code-Institute-Submissions/North-West-Golf-Society/README.md

 ### HTML
 HTML code has passed through W3C Validator.
 #### index.html
-No errors/warnings.
+No errors/warnings have been observed.
 #### gallery.html
-No errors/warnings.
+No errors/warnings have been observed.
 #### contact.html
-Initially an error was found regarding having a h1 tag that was not a top priority heading - edited to h2 tag - fixed.
+Error found on contact.html form, having a h1 tag on header that was not a top priority heading.
+This error was solved by replacing with a h2 tag.
 ### CSS
-This has passed through validator - no errors/warnings.
+No errors/warnings have been observed.

 # Deployment
 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: